-DBSA continues to exhibit high credit concentrations: the bank's 10 largest exposures constitute around 54% of its loan portfolio.
+DBSA continues to exhibit high credit concentrations: the bank's 10 largest exposures constitute over 50% of its loan portfolio.
 We view such high credit concentrations as a moderating factor for DBSA's standalone profile because a possible default by any of these large borrowers could potentially weaken the bank's financial fundamentals.
 More specifically, we understand that DBSA maintains a significant exposure to Eskom Holdings SOC Limited (Eskom, Caa1 negative), the troubled electricity generator, estimated to constitute more than 18% of the bank's gross loans.
 DBSA's loan to Eskom is unsecured, unlike most of Eskom's debt, which carries a government guarantee.
+Similarly, DBSA's non-South African portfolio (and specifically the Zambian exposures) are substantially riskier, with NPLs at over 20% of gross loans.